Televisión Española: 1980s

 On 23 February 1981, Televisión Española was recording the roll-call vote for the investiture of the country's next Prime Minister at the Congress of Deputies plenary hall when 200 armed Civil Guard officers broke into the building in a coup d'état.
-The assailants immediately disabled the television cameras by force, but a TVE operator, Pedro Francisco Martín, managed to continue transmitting from one of the four cameras without their noticing.
-Prado del Rey was receiving the transmission through an internal closed circuit and half an hour of the incident was recorded.
+The assailants immediately disabled the television cameras by force, but a TVE operator, Pedro Francisco Martín, managed to continue transmitting from one of the four cameras without being noticed.
+Prado del Rey was receiving the transmission through an internal closed circuit, and half an hour of the incident was recorded.
 Fernando Castedo, General Director of RTVE, hid the tape with the footage inside his chair's cushion and sat on it when some military rebels took Prado del Rey for more than one hour.
-As soon as they left, he sent two camera crews to the Palace of Zarzuela to record the King's speech repudiating the coup.
+As soon as they had left, he sent two camera crews to the Palace of Zarzuela to record King Juan Carlos's speech repudiating the coup.
 Each crew returned to Prado del Rey with a copy of the speech in a different car and by different route, escorted by the Royal Guard, and it was broadcast as soon as they arrived.
-The footage of the assault inside the Congress was not aired until all the deputies were released after the failure of the coup the following day.
+The footage of the assault inside the Congress was not aired until all of the deputies had released after the coup's failure the following day.

-TVE was in charge of producing the official live television feed of the 1982 FIFA World Cup, which allowed it to carry out a major modernization with the construction of the Torrespaña broadcasting tower in Madrid and the production center at its foot, which served as International Broadcast Centre during the event, both inaugurated on 7 June 1982.
-On 27 June 1983, a new production center in Sant Cugat del Vallès replaced the Miramar studios in Barcelona.
-Also in 1983, the central news services moved to the Torrespaña production center and ever since 14 November, Telediario has been broadcast from there.
+TVE was in charge of producing the official live television feed of the 1982 FIFA World Cup, which allowed it to carry out a major modernization with the construction of the Torrespaña broadcasting tower in Madrid and the production centre at its foot, which served as International Broadcast Centre during the event, both inaugurated on 7 June 1982.
+On 27 June 1983, a new production centre in Sant Cugat del Vallès replaced the Miramar studios in Barcelona.
+Also in 1983, the central news services moved to the Torrespaña production centre.
+Ever since 14 November, Telediario has been broadcast from there.